Skip to main content

 You don’t know what you will enjoy until you try it.

 Enjoying the process is an important part of language learning and should be a big part of your journey abroad.
-If you’re not enjoying yourself or having fun while practising, you may want to reevaluate why you wanted to learn this specific language in the first place.
+If you’re not enjoying yourself or having fun while practicing, you may want to reevaluate why you wanted to learn this specific language in the first place.
 While there is nothing wrong with wanting to learn another language for the sake of learning, you should try to make it fun and meaningful.

 Like the Article?